LibreCAD/docs/ref/fundamentals.rst

     .. figure:: /images/byPolar.png
         :align: right
-        :scale: 100
+        :scale: 67
         :alt: Polar Coordinates

 .. only:: latex

     .. figure:: /images/byPolar.png
         :align: center
-        :scale: 67
+        :scale: 50
         :alt: Polar Coordinates

-.. actual image size 510px x 382px
+.. actual image size 768px x 576px

 Polar
 `````

 The *Polar* coordinate system uses one distance and one angle to locate a point in a drawing.
-In LibreCAD the polar coordinates take the form *100 < 45*, indicating a line 100 units long and at an angle of 45 degrees as shown.
+In LibreCAD the *<* symbol is used to designate an angle when using polar coordinates.
+Polar coordinates take the form *100 < 60*, indicating a line 100 units long and at an angle of 60 degrees as shown.

 ..
 Force end of left / right text wrap
 .. include:: /inclFiles/eoWrap.rst

 Defining Coordinate Locations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~